Skip to main contentScroll Top

 2nd day in Bangkok

-After having seen the essentials of the old town, I suggest you take an interest in other districts of the city.
-In theory, this would give this:
+Having seen the main sights of the old town, I suggest we explore other parts of the city.
+Ideally, it would look something like this:

 • Wat Saket (Golden Mountain)